serioucsat/MyPal/README.md

 Please do not request support from Moonchild Productions or in Pale Moon forums.
 Mypal is an independent project and support is provided solely on GitHub by me.

+You may donate but only via [DASH](https://www.dash.org/): XetK1TDBqVAyqnTJUd65g9Pi1HcQEtFF2c</br>
+Point on #284 to make me know.